 Further afield, try Le Tracteur at Samillac (8km) for simple food brilliantly cooked by lovely people.
 There’s also lots of choice in Uzès, not least a small profusion of cafés and bistros in the central Place des Herbes, where you can eat in the sunny square or in the shade of the medieval vaulted walkways.

-Babies (0-1 years), Children (4-12 years)
+Babies (0-1 years), Teens (over 12)

 Baby cots are available on request.